bvds/andes/docs/guides/secure_file_api/README.md

             destination: 'data'
     });

-In the above code we are creating a thumbnail of the selected image before storing it.
-By Using destination 'data' we are instructing the capture call to return the image data as a base 64 encoded string.
+In the above code we create a 200x200 pixel thumbnail of the selected image before storing it.
+By specifying the destination as 'data', we instruct the capture call to return the image data as a base-64 encoded string.

-When the promise returns we can store the image by calling set on the photos collection:
+When the promise returns, we can store the image by calling a set on the photos collection:

     result.then(function(image){
         log("user chose image");